 The scope of the JWTs is limited to the registration endpoints only and cannot be used anywhere else.

-- 16. Optional: In the Remote Execution Interface field, enter the identifier of a network interface that hosts must use for the SSH connection.
-If you keep this field blank, Satellite uses the default network interface. - 17.
-From the REX pull mode list, select whether you want to deploy Satellite remote execution pull client.
+16. Optional: In the Remote Execution Interface field, enter the identifier of a network interface that hosts must use for the SSH connection.
+If you keep this field blank, Satellite uses the default network interface.